froxlor/Documentation/_apiguide/commands/0.10.32/dirprotections.md

 `string` as `json-encoded array count|list`

-## DirOptions.delete
+## DirProtections.delete

-delete a directory-options by id
+delete a directory-protection by either id or username

 #### Permission